OSLabTools/nicetoolbox/docs/installation.md

 ### **How-to:**
 #### 3.1.
 In Linux:
-Open a terminal and navigate to main directory where isa-tool then type the followings into terminal
+Open a terminal and navigate to main directory where Nice Toolbox is then type the followings into terminal

 ```
-cd /path/to/isa-tool/
+cd /path/to/nice-toolbox/
-chmod +x ./installation/installation_all.sh  # to add executable permission to the script
+chmod +x ./installation/install_all.sh  # to add executable permission to the script
 ./installation/install_all.sh                # to install all necessary libraries
 ```

 #### 3.2.
 In Windows:
 #TODO - Needs to be tested !!

-Open a cmd and navigate to main directory where isa-tool then type the following into cmd
+Open a cmd and navigate to main directory where Nice Toolbox is then type the following into cmd
 ```
-cd \path\to\isa-tool
+cd \path\to\nice-toolbox
-installation\install_all.bat
+installation\install_all.bat # to install all necessary libraries
 ```

 #### 4. Additional Notes: